rust-skia/rust-skia/README.md

 Note that the information in this section is preliminary.
 Please open an issue for any build problem.

-This project requires LLVM, python, and git to build.
+This project requires LLVM, Python 2, and git to build.

 To test if LLVM is installed with the correct version, use `clang --version`.
 Currently, version 7.0.1 is required, or - on macOS X - Apple LLVM Version 10 should do, too.

-For python, at least version 2.7 should be available.
+For Python, at least version 2.7 _should_ be available!
 Use `python --version` to see what's there.

 ### macOS X